Civic Cost

 By breaking down complex legislation and economic data into personal financial terms, I hope this helps people engage more meaningfully with what's happening in our economy and government.

-Important Disclaimer: This calculator provides estimates based on simplified assumptions.
 Actual tax bills have complex structures with different rates, brackets, deductions, and credits that affect income groups differently.
-For example, the TCJA (Tax Cuts and Jobs Act) had varying impacts across income levels that don't match simple proportional distribution.
-These calculations are illustrative estimates, not precise predictions.
-Actual costs may vary significantly based on specific bill provisions, your tax situation, and implementation details.
+For example, the Tax Cuts and Jobs Act had varying impacts across income levels that don't match a simple proportional distribution.
+These calculations are illustrative estimates, not precise predictions, and actual costs may vary significantly based on specific bill provisions, your tax situation, and implementation details.
+This is not a tax-preparation service and should not be used to prepare or file a return.